Malaika-Saleem/Image-Translation-using-LatentGANs-and-CycleVAEs/README.md

 # Author

-Developed as a generative AI and computer vision project using PyTorch.
+Developed as a generative AI innovation by Malaika Saleem.